tarik-besic/LibraryManagementSystem/README.md

 Fullstack web app

-This project is a Library Management System which could be used in a High School.

-Halfway done with the project..
-I need to make 4-5 additional functionalities on frontend and few more api routes on backend.
+The Library Management Sytem is a library management web application which can be used by High Schools Some of the features are: managing books, users, adding new classes of students and updating existing ones in database, managing issued and returned books, keeping a record of entire school year history stats...

+Ongoing project..

 ## Technologies used:
 -NodeJs/Express for backend